Media Appearances & Publications

 GOOD NEWS TORONTO KINDNESS CAMPAIGN

-In 2010, I partnered with Good News Toronto to spearhead the Kindness Campaign, featuring inspiring stories based on suggested acts of kindness, which is still going strong today.
+In 2010, I partnered with Good News Toronto to spearhead the Kindness Campaign, which is still going strong today.
+Featuring inspiring stories based on suggested acts of kindness.
 Download it here.

 Social Action Projects

 In 2007, I started Global Awakening In Action (GAIA), a social action group dedicated to helping others.
 Below are some of the activities we’ve done here in Toronto.

 Egale’s OUT at Night.
 On May 30, 2015, GAIA participated in this national fundraising and awareness campaign that invited participants across the country to spend a night outside, briefly experiencing the struggles that over 6000 LGBTQ2S youth experience in Canada every year.